rvesse/airline/docs/guide/practise/prompts.md

     - If no options match error as invalid response
     - If multiple options are matched check if it exactly matches only one option
         - If exactly one match return it
-        - Otherwise error as ambiguous response
+        - Otherwise, error as ambiguous response
     - If only one option is matched return it

-Note that this is case sensitive matching, if you prefer case insensitive matching use `IgnoresCaseMatcher` instead.
+Note that this is case-sensitive matching, if you prefer case-insensitive matching use `IgnoresCaseMatcher` instead.

 The following additional matchers are also provided: